johanmazoyer/Asterix/source/correction.rst

 ---------------

 This section describes how to correct the electrical field in focal plane in Asterix.
 Several correction modes are possible in Asterix.
-Files can be found in :ref:`correctionfiles-label` .
+Files can be found in :ref:`correctionfiles-label`;

-* an initialization (e.g. Jacobian matrix) Corrector.__init__
-    The initialization requires previous initialization of
-    the testbed and of the estimator
+- an initialization (e.g. Jacobian matrix) ``Corrector.__init__`` : The initialization requires previous initialization of the testbed and of the estimator.
-* an matrix update function Corrector.update_matrices
-    if we need to recompute the Jacobian in the middle of the correction using non-zero DM voltages as starting point.
+- a matrix update function ``Corrector.update_matrices`` This function is called once during initalization abd then each time we need to recompute the Jacobian in the middle of the correction using usign differents DM voltages as starting point.
-* an correction function itself which takes the results of an estimation and return It returns the DM Voltage.
+- a correction function ``Corrector.toDM_voltage`` which takes the results of an estimation and returns the DM Voltage.
-        DMVoltage = Corrector.toDM_voltage(testbed, estimate)

 Dark Hole Mask Definition
 +++++++++++++++++++++++++++++++